iamvalecia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 46: May 27, 2019 Monday

+**Today's Progress**: I worked on CSS for this band site in the YouTube tutorial I was doing earlier in the challenge.

+**Thoughts**: I've been doing this series of videos for too long.
+It's my goal to finish it my the end of Wednesday.

 ### Day 45: May 26, 2019 Sunday*

 **Today's Progress**: I'm still taking a break from my game.
 I decided to work on Web Dev, CSS to be more specific.
 I'm also planning how I want my portfolio site to look.